-Creamy, fresh, tangy, and sweet Mango Sorbet is easy to make with honey mangoes and a hint of fresh lemon.
+Creamy, fresh, tangy, and sweet, this Mango Sorbet Recipe is made with honey mangoes and a splash of fresh lemon.

 It’s everything luscious, everything sweet, creamy, tangy, and everything completely indulgent tasting.
-We seriously can’t get enough of it!
+I seriously can’t get enough of it!

 And while there are a few steps and a bit of waiting until you’re in mango heaven, the overall process is fairly simple and straightforward.